What Do Raccoons Do In The Wild

 4. Trim Trees and Shrubs

 Raccoons can use trees and shrubs to climb onto roofs and access entry points.
-To reduce their ability to do so, trim any branches that overhang your roof and keep shrubs trimmed away from your house.
+In practice, to reduce their ability to do so, trim any branches that overhang your roof and keep shrubs trimmed away from your house.
 This will make it more difficult for raccoons to access your home.

 Example: If you have a tree that is close to your roof, prune the branches back several feet to prevent raccoons from using them to climb onto your roof.